DevMountain/framework-shop/README.md

 <br />

 So we have routes now but no way to get to those routes from the interface.
 Let's fix that by updating our `Landing` component.
 Open `src/components/Landing/Landing.js`.
 Before we make any changes, take a look at the provided `mapStateToProps` and `connect`.
 This component will take a `products` prop that is an array of of products that are either featured or on sale.
-We are also passing the `addToCart` action creator to allow for dispatching a new product to cart.
+We are also passing the `addToCart` action creator to allow for dispatching a new product to a users cart.

-Let's begin by importing `FeaturedProduct` from `src/components/Landing/FeaturedProduct/FeaturedProduct.js` and `Link` from `react-router-dom`.
+Let's begin by importing `FeaturedProduct` from `src/components/Landing/FeaturedProduct/FeaturedProduct.js` and `Link` from `react-router-dom` in `src/components/Landing/Landing.js`.
 The `Link` component is React Router's replacement for an `<a>` tag which is used to allow the library better control over routing.

 ```js
 import { Link } from "react-router-dom";
 import FeaturedProduct from './FeaturedProduct/FeaturedProduct';
 ```

-Near the bottom of render wrap the `h1` with the class `landing__full-shop-link` in a `Link`. `Link` will take one prop called `to` that should equal `"/shop"`.
+Near the bottom of the `return`, wrap the `h1` with the `className` of `landing__full-shop-link` in a `Link`. `Link` will take one prop called `to` that should equal `"/shop"`.

 ```js
 <Link className="landing__full-shop-link" to="/shop">